Andropogoneae

+According to preliminary phytogeographic research on the tribe by MS Kiran Raj, Peninsular India, home to 54 genera (incl.
+9 endemic genera, viz., Bhidea, Lophopogon, Glyphochloa, Pogonachne, Trilobachne, Pseudodichanthium, Triplopogon, Nanooravia, and Manisuris) and roughly 500 species, is thought to be the primary or secondary centre of diversity for Andropogonoid grasses.
+About 40% of the representative taxa are exclusively endemic to peninsular India, with the highest species diversity and endemicity found in genera like Arthraxon, Chrysopogon, Cymbopogon, Dichanthium, Dimeria, Heteropogon, Ischaemum, Ophiorus, Sehima, and Themeda.

 Description

 Spikelets within the inflorescence (flower cluster) are generally arranged on spicate racemes in pairs.
 A fertile, unstalked spikelet is subtended by a sterile, stalked spikelet.
 In species where awns are present they are found on the fertile, unstalked spikelet as an extension of the lemma.

 Subtribes and genera

+2017 classification

-Classification following Soreng et al. (2017).
+Classification following Soreng et al. (2017):

+2020 classification

+Classification following Welker et al. (2020) (one asterisk * marks genera not sampled in their analyses that were tentatively placed based on previously published phylogenetic analyses; two asterisks ** marks genera placed solely on morphology):